ikeronx/ikeronx/README.md

 ## Overview

-I'm a Self-Taught Frontend Developer who builds quality responsive websites and rich interactive web applications that solve problems.
+I'm a Frontend Developer who builds quality responsive websites and rich interactive web applications that solve problems.

 I'm always striving to learn and develop new skills to be a better developer by indulging myself in project building, thus sharpening my problem-solving skills to apply in real-life situations for quick and optimized solutions.